honestflix/bitmind-subnet/README.md

 Before you proceed with the installation of the subnet, note the following:

-**IMPORTANT**: We **strongly recommend** before proceeding that you test both subtensor and all API keys.
-Ensure you are running Subtensor locally to minimize chances of outages and improve the latency/connection.
+**IMPORTANT**: We **strongly recommend** before proceeding that you ensure you are running Subtensor locally to minimize chances of outages and improve the latency/connection.
 See [Run a Subtensor Node Locally](https://github.com/opentensor/subtensor/blob/main/docs/running-subtensor-locally.md#compiling-your-own-binary)

 **IMPORTANT:** Make sure you are aware of the minimum compute requirements for bitmind subnet.
 See the [Minimum compute YAML configuration](./min_compute.yml).